dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 {% endraw %}
 {% endhighlight %}

 In Angular 1, we used the `ng-href` directive.
 In Angular 2, we'll use the [routerLink directive](https://angular.io/docs/ts/latest/guide/router.html#!#router-link) instead.
-We can also add `routerLinkActive="[active class name]"` and Angular 2 will automatically apply our desired class to the link when that route is active.
+We can also add `routerLinkActive="[active-class-name]"` and Angular 2 will automatically apply our desired class to the link when that route is active.

-The caveat is that this needs an additional option when dealing with the root URL.
+> **Note:** The caveat is that this needs an additional option when dealing with the root URL.
 The [routerLinkActive directive](https://angular.io/docs/ts/latest/guide/router.html#!#router-link-active) returns a match if the `routerLink` is contained in the URL tree.
 This means that `routerLink="/"` is also matched by all other routes with a `/` in them.
 To enable exact matching, we need to add `[routerLinkActiveOptions]="{ exact: true }"` to our root link.

 Now we should be able to click the links in the off-canvas menu and be routed appropriately with proper active link classes.
 Try it out.